Network technologies II

 Indicative content

-4. Advanced principles of object-oriented programming in Java
+4. Advanced principles of program creation in the selected language (server)

 Support literature